- Allergic Living - http://allergicliving.com -

 If your allergens are included in this list, label reading will be much easier.
 Here are some things you’ll need to know:

-- Major allergens must be declared on packaged goods sold in the United States.
+- Major allergens that are ingredients must be declared on packaged goods sold in the United States.

 - Watch for major allergens either in the ingredient list or in a “Contains” statement after the ingredient list.